DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 So let's add a meta blueprint to this file that will combine the middle three blueprints into one::

-   "#meta plan bedroom: combines build, place, and stockpile config blueprints" /bed2
+   "#meta label(bed234) combines build, place, and stockpile config blueprints" /bed2
    /bed3
    /bed4